ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

     [Back to Building a simple app with Swift and AppAuth](#simple)

-    If your OAuth 2.0 development servers (the OP and the RS) require HTTPS and use self-signed certificates you will need to accommodate that as described in [Apple's Technical Q&A: HTTPS and Test Servers](https://developer.apple.com/library/archive/qa/qa1948/_index.html).
+    If your OAuth 2.0 development servers (the OP and the RS) require HTTPS and use self-signed certificates, you will need to accommodate that as described in [Apple's Technical Q&A: HTTPS and Test Servers](https://developer.apple.com/library/archive/qa/qa1948/_index.html).

     To install a CA root certificate on an iOS device simulator, for example, drag and drop the certificate file on a (preferably `Settings`) screen, follow the installation prompt, and, on a more recent version of iOS, enable the certificate in `General` > `About` > `Certificate Trust Settings`.
 It may take more than one attempt to engage the installation process.
 In that case don't get discouraged and keep trying; eventually the simulator will cooperate.

-    > A [short video](https://forgerock.wistia.com/medias/1wft6023jm) shows the installation flow on an iOS 12.1 simulator.
+    A [short video](https://forgerock.wistia.com/medias/1wft6023jm) shows the installation flow on an iOS 12.1 simulator.

-    > On the latest iOS simulator, 12.2 at the time of writing, you may need to manually open `Settings` > `General` > `Profile` > _`your-CA-certificate`_ to install the certificate after it has been downloaded.
+    > On the latest iOS simulator, 12.2 at the time of writing this note, you may need to manually open `Settings` > `General` > `Profile` > _`your-CA-certificate`_ to install the certificate after it has been downloaded.
 You will still need to enable it in `General` > `About` > `Certificate Trust Settings`.

 0. <a id="simple-op"></a>Collecting information about the OP